 - You are a US-based business with customers in Canada

-High risk credit card processing Canada style means you need a special high risk merchant account.
+High Risk Credit Card Processing Canada style means you need a special high risk merchant account to accept payments.
 Here we explain why that is so, and how to go about getting one.

 Every merchant account is issued with a set of terms and conditions.
 For the majority of low risk businesses, that caters to the normal day to day business needs you described when you applied for the account.

 Card processing companies tailor their rates to meet each business on a case by case basis.
-Your local Main St. Bank may not accept any business that they deem to be high risk.
+Your local Main Street Bank may not accept any business that they deem to be high risk.

 Many US online merchants have successfully expanded into the Canadian market from their existing premises.
 Canadians buy a great deal of goods online for three primary reasons

 - Products that are not available locally in Canada